Central Bhutan is even more beautiful then western Bhutan (Paro and Thimpu).

 More views of the Bumthang valley cos it's so pretty.
 I imagine that it's what the 'Land of milk and honey' looks like.
 Bumthang is also famous for producing honey and I bougth a few jars home.

 Soccer match between 2 schools - I think nearly the whole town came to watch and support the local school team in the finals of this competition.
 The Bhutanese enjoy archery (their national sport, though it's not like the Olympics kind of archery) and soccer.
 There's only one soccer stadium in Bhutan, and it's located in Thimphu.
 Many of the Bhutanese have cable TV from an Indian company and they have all the channels under one package deal (unlike in Singapore, where you have to pay for a basic tier and pay even more to get the premium channels) so they have AXN, Star world, HBO and all the sports channels.
+A house with a large vegetable garden along the way back to the hotel.
+The red stuff on top is chilies drying on the roof top.
+The Bhutanese eat whole chillies with nearly everything and their staple dish is chillies with cheese.

 Dog with puppies - the dogs in Bhutan look nearly all the same and comes in various colours.